 This is just the start of your saving journey, but by following these steps you can make a start towards owning your own home.
 Knowing how much you need to save, where you will save it and assessing your finances is the first step.

-Look out for the second saving guide for when you’re ready to start Sacrificing to Save
+Have a look at the second saving guide for when you’re ready to start Sacrificing to Save